techidaily/site-iphone-location/source/_posts/in-2024-hide-location-on-apple-iphone-13-and-android-without-others-knowing-drfone-by-drfone-virtual-ios.md

 ![location settings updated](https://images.wondershare.com/drfone/guide/virtual-location-06.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/j5gTm5KxtQ0?si=onF1rBS2nEM5nLGg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **NOTE:** Resort to this option if your actual location information is not required in the transaction or procedure.
 For example, you may change your location if you wish to use a dating app or play GPS-based games on your mobile device.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jpdGEJJwMLY?si=eKgXOPpNeYvYKcel" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion